syncthing/docs/users/config.rst

 introducer
     Set to true if this device should be trusted as an introducer, i.e. we should copy their list of devices per folder when connecting.

+skipIntroductionRemovals
+    Set to true if you wish to follow only introductions and not de-introductions.
+    For example, if this is set, we would not remove a device that we were introduced to even if the original introducer is no longer listing the remote device as known.

+introducedBy
+    Defines which device has introduced us to this device.
+Used only for following de-introductions.

 In addition, one or more ``address`` child elements must be present.
 Each contains an address or host name to use when attempting to connect to this device and will